 The need to consume omega-6 fatty acids

-There are four types of omega-6 fatty acids: linoleic acid (LA), arachidonic acid (AA), gamma-linoleic acid, and conjugated linoleic acid.
-Only LA is essential and must be provided by food.
-Additionally, like omega-3 fatty acids, omega-6 fatty acids are part of the structure of cell membranes and are involved in the manufacture of hormones that play a role in blood clotting and inflammatory responses.
+There are four types of omega-6 fatty acids: linoleic acid (LA), arachidonic acid (AA), gamma-linolenic acid, and conjugated linoleic acid.
+Only LA is essential and must be supplied through the diet.
+Additionally, like omega-3 fatty acids, omega-6 fatty acids are part of the structure of cell membranes and are involved in the production of hormones that play a role in blood clotting and inflammatory responses.

 The benefits of omega-6 fatty acids

-Dietary sources of LA include vegetable oils (e.g. sunflower, soy, canola), nuts (e.g. walnuts, pistachios) and seeds (e.g. pumpkin, sesame).
-As for AA, it is mainly found in red meat, poultry, eggs and some fish.
+Dietary sources of LA include vegetable oils (e.g., sunflower, soy, canola), nuts (e.g., walnuts, pistachios), and seeds (e.g., pumpkin, sesame).
+As for AA, it is mainly found in red meat, poultry, eggs, and certain fish.

 Omega-9 fatty acids

 Omega-9 fatty acids generally belong to the family of monounsaturated fatty acids.
 Oleic acid is an omega-9 fatty acid and the predominant monounsaturated fatty acid in the diet.
-Unlike omega-3 and 6 fatty acids, omega-9 fatty acids are not essential because they can be made by the body.
+Unlike omega-3 and omega-6 fatty acids, omega-9 fatty acids are not essential because they can be produced by the body.

 The benefits of omega-9 fatty acids

-In 2021, a systematic review with meta-analysis of 67 trials assessed the effects of dietary supplementation with olive oil, oleic acid or hydroxytyrosol, a compound naturally present in olive and olive oil. , on the metabolic syndrome, a set of factors that increase the risk of several chronic diseases.
-At the level of oleic acid, it did not have a significant beneficial effect on the metabolic syndrome, but it did improve the lipid profile.
-According to the authors, the results suggest that consuming olive oil or oleic acid is as effective as the other strategies for managing metabolic syndrome.
+In 2021, a systematic review with meta-analysis of 67 trials evaluated the effects of dietary supplementation with olive oil, oleic acid, or hydroxytyrosol, a compound naturally present in olives and olive oil, on metabolic syndrome, a cluster of factors that increase the risk of several chronic diseases.
+Regarding oleic acid, it had no significant beneficial effect on metabolic syndrome but improved the lipid profile.
+According to the authors, the results suggest that consuming olive oil or oleic acid is as effective as other strategies for managing metabolic syndrome.

-Food sources of omega-9 fatty acids include, but are not limited to,olive oil, canola oil and almonds.
+Dietary sources of omega-9 fatty acids include, among others, olive oil, canola oil, and almonds.

 References